 My most popular post in 2017 in terms of views was my May Book of Choice Giveaway Hop because everyone wants to win a free book.
 And I don’t blame you one bit.

 8. Post You Wished Got A Little More Love?

 How is it that my review of The Only Thing Worse Than Me Is You by Lily Anderson has gotten so few views?
 Go read my review here.
 It’s such a witty contemporary.
 Maybe the wittiest contemporary I’ve ever read.

 9. Best bookish discovery (book related sites, book stores, etc.)?

 Does discovering that you may have a knack for making your own bookmarks count?
 Also, I will be doing a giveaway for said bookmarks in the new year.
 Let me get through these holidays first though.

 10. Did you complete any reading challenges or goals that you had set for yourself at the beginning of this year?

-6. A 2016 Release You’ve Already Read & Recommend To Everyone:
+6. A 2018 Release You’ve Already Read & Recommend To Everyone (if applicable):

 I’ve only read one 2018 release and that was Melissa Albert’s The Hazel Wood.
 You’re just going to have to wait and see what I thought of it.

 Did you have a fantastic reading year like I did?
 What was your favorite read this year?
 If you’ve also completed this year’s End of the Year Survey, drop me a link in the comments, so I can read your answers!